chrisarevir/SnapExtension/README.md

 =============

 Dashclock extension for Snapchat!
+An extension for DashClock that allows you to quickly see your latest snapchat notifications on your lock screen.
-You *MUST* enable accessibility options for it for it to work, as it uses that as the workaround for not having an API.
+You *MUST* enable accessibility options for it for it to work, as it needs it as a work around for reading and displaying your notifications on pre - 4.3 devices